wiesmann/QuickDrawViewer/README.md

 These two formats are handled by converting them into QuickDraw at load time.
 QuickTime images are supported so far as the underlying codec is supported.
-MacPaint images are supported by virtue of being one of codecs that can be embedded inside QuickTime.
+MacPaint images are just converted into a bitmap.
+Technically they are supported because it is one possible QuickTime codec for an image, although I have yet to encouter such an image in the wild.

 ## Structure